On Tuesday May 12, 2020, Marion E. Morton, loving wife and mother of three daughters was called home by the Lord at the age of 93.

 The family wishes to express its most sincere gratitude to the resident care staff at Oakwood Village East nursing facility for their tender care and attention the final three years of her life.

-To send flowers to the family or plant a tree in memory of Marion E. Morton, please visit our floral store.
+To send flowers to Marion's family, please visit our floral store.